commercetools/commercetools-sdk-java-v2/examples/springmvc/README.md

-# Me endpoint checkout app
+# Spring MVC example app

 Example to show how Java SDK can be used in a Spring Boot application with NewRelic monitoring enabled.